table of contents

 - The type and amount of training needed

 In transcendental meditation technique, a certified TM teacher gives participants a mantra to help achieve a state without any focused attention.
-Another popular technique called mindfulness-based stress reduction (MBSR) trains participants in focusing their awareness on the present moment (Goyal, 2014a).
+Another popular technique called mindfulness-based stress reduction (MBSR) trains participants in focusing their awareness on the present moment (Goyal-a, 2014).

-We don’t really know how much these differences in techniques affect the physical and psychological effects of meditation (Goyal, 2014a).
+We don’t really know how much these differences in techniques affect the physical and psychological effects of meditation (Goyal-a, 2014).

 What health benefits does transcendental meditation offer?